 Configuring with Web Based Management

 6.1 Web Based Management

-To access Web Based Management (WBM) of the device, make a remote connection between a client PC and a device via the network.
-The device has an integrated HTTPS server for the WBM.
-When you address a device using an Internet browser, it returns HTML pages to the client PC depending on the user input.
+The device has an integrated HTTP server for Web Based Management (WBM).
+If a device is addressed with a Web browser, it returns HTML pages to the client PC depending on the user input.